akthammomani/ai_powered_maestro_finder/README.md

 ## **Introduction**

 **AI‑Powered Maestro Finder** is a lightweight web app that can name the composer behind a piece of classical music in seconds.
-Upload a MIDI file—or record a short audio snippet—and the app returns the most likely maestro (Bach, Beethoven, Chopin, or Mozart) along with confidence scores and a quick piano‑roll visual.
+Upload a MIDI file—or record a short audio snippet and the app returns the most likely maestro (Bach, Beethoven, Chopin, or Mozart) along with confidence scores and a quick piano‑roll visual.
 Think of it as "Shazam for classical composers", built entirely on symbolic‑music AI.

 ## **Objective**